newrelic/rusty-hog/README.md

 FLAGS:
-        --caseinsensitive    Sets the case insensitive flag for all regexes --prettyprint        Outputs the JSON in human readable format --recursive          Scans all subdirectories underneath the supplied path -z, --unzip              Recursively scans archives (ZIP and TAR) in memory (dangerous) -v, --verbose            Sets the level of debugging information -h, --help               Prints help information
+        --caseinsensitive    Sets the case insensitive flag for all regexes --entropy            Enables entropy scanning
+        --norecursive        Disable recursive scanning of all subdirectories underneath the supplied path --prettyprint        Outputs the JSON in human readable format -z, --unzip              Recursively scans archives (ZIP and TAR) in memory (dangerous) -v, --verbose            Sets the level of debugging information -h, --help               Prints help information
     -V, --version            Prints version information

 OPTIONS:
-    -o, --outputfile <OUTPUT>      Sets the path to write the scanner results to (stdout by default) -r, --regex <REGEX>            Sets a custom regex JSON file -w, --allowlist <ALLOWLIST>    Sets a custom allowlist JSON file
+    -a, --allowlist <ALLOWLIST>                                    Sets a custom allowlist JSON file --default_entropy_threshold <DEFAULT_ENTROPY_THRESHOLD>    Default entropy threshold (0.6 by default) -o, --outputfile <OUTPUT>                                      Sets the path to write the scanner results to (stdout by default)
+    -r, --regex <REGEX>                                            Sets a custom regex JSON file

 ARGS:
     <FSPATH>    Sets the path of the directory or file to scan.